 The patient should take an adequate bowel prep the night before.

 Right before the exam takes place, opacification of the vagina and, in some institutions, the small bowel should be performed if the patient is female.
 This is done to watch the movement of these structures in relation to the rectum during defecation.
 Men only typically require opacification of the rectum.

-- barium should be more viscous than PO barium
+- barium should be more viscous than oral barium

 - not performed if patient has never been sexually active

 - wait 30-60 minutes